 The Executive Board’s role is to oversee and drive delivery on all aspects of Chambers growth strategy.
 The committee comprises Members of Chambers, as well as several external Consultants who are well recognised within their fields of expertise.

-Chambers has a separate Service Company charged with managing the internal systems associated with running barristers’ chambers, including finance, building management and HR.
+Chambers has a separate Plowden Facilities Board charged with managing the internal systems associated with running barristers’ chambers, including finance, building management and HR.

-The Service Company is made up of barristers, staff and external consultants, whose role it is to oversee all of Chambers internal operations and to ensure the efficient delivery of legal services.
+The Plowden Facilities Board is made up of barristers, staff and external consultants, whose role it is to oversee all of Chambers internal operations and to ensure the efficient delivery of legal services.